 In the event of a divorce or a legal separation, the person who was the spouse of the subscriber prior to the divorce or legal separation will remain eligible for coverage under the subscriber's group membership, whether or not the judgment was entered prior to the effective date of the subscriber's group membership.
 This coverage is provided with no additional premium other than the normal cost of covering a current spouse.
 The former spouse will remain eligible for this coverage only until: the subscriber is no longer required by the judgment to provide health care coverage for the former spouse; or the subscriber or former spouse remarries, whichever comes first.
 Blue Cross and Blue Shield must be notified within 30 days of a change to the former spouse's address.
 Otherwise, Blue Cross and Blue Shield will not be liable for any acts or omissions due to having the former spouse's incorrect address on file.
-If the subscriber is group, provided the divorce judgment requires that the subscriber provide health care coverage for the subscriber within the subscriber's group, provided the divorce judgment requires that the subscriber provide health care coverage under the subscriber's group, provided the divorce judgment requires that the subscriber provide health care coverage under the subscriber's group, provide the divorce judgment requires that the subscriber provide health care coverage under the subscriber's group.
+If the subscriber remarries, the former spouse may continue coverage under a separate membership within the subscriber's group, provided the divorce judgment requires that the subscriber provide health care coverage for the former spouse.
+This is true even if the subscriber's new spouse is not enrolled for coverage under the subscriber's group membership.